skx/foth/README.md

 * Support for conditional-execution, via `if`, `else`, and `then`.
 * Load any files specified on the command-line
   * If no arguments are included run the REPL
+* A standard library is loaded, from the present directory, if it is present.
+  * See what we load by default in [foth/foth.4th](foth/foth.4th).

 The code evolves through a series of simple steps, guided by the comment-linked, ultimately ending with a featurefull [final revision](#final-revision) which is actually useable.